ArturAntonov/DockerMan/README.md

 {
     "containers": [
         {
-            "name": "[Required] this name uses for terminal calls", "container_name": "[Required] this name uses for docker commands call.
+            "alias": "[Required] this alias uses for terminal calls", "container_name": "[Required] this name uses for docker commands call.
 It should be equal name from build and run commands.", "description": "[Optional] description for container.
 It uses for --containers command", "build": "[Required] command for build image",